Personalization in practice

 It streamlines the customer experience

-Personalization makes it easier for customers to navigate your digital resources and find the information they're looking for.
+Web personalization makes it easier for customers to navigate your digital resources and find the information they're looking for.
 Customers typically visit your site with a particular purpose in mind.
 Whether they complete their intended task depends on how quickly and efficiently they find the relevant resources.

 Personalization makes relevant content more visible and de-emphasizes content that is unlikely to interest the customer.
 In doing so, it makes it easier to navigate your digital channels and streamlines the customer experience.

-Customers demand personalization
+Customers demand individual treatment

 In the past, personalization was a pleasant bonus - an aspect of a business’s service that you appreciated but didn’t necessarily expect.
 Today, that’s no longer the case.

 Customers demand a personalized customer experience and will quickly reject those companies that don't offer it.
 Why?
 Because there are now plenty of companies that do provide personalized service.
-Analyst research suggests that 89% of businesses with a digital presence are investing in personalization.1 In other words, personalization is no longer exceptional service; it's expected.
+Analyst research suggests that 89% of businesses with a digital presence are investing in web personalization.1 In other words, it is no longer exceptional service; it's expected.